-If the person survives the marked overstimulation of a Desoxyn overdose, they are likely to experience a period of intense fatigue and depression as their body recovers 1.
+If a person survives the marked overstimulation of a Desoxyn overdose, they are likely to experience a period of intense fatigue and depression as their body recovers.1

 Use of Desoxyn and other stimulant medications is not only an issue for adults; it is a concern for adolescents as well.
-Teens that abuse the drug may overuse their prescription or obtain the drug from a family member or friend.
-They may take the pill orally or crush the substance and snort it through the nose to intensify the high and quicken the effects 3.
+Teens who abuse the drug may overuse their Desoxyn prescriptions or obtain Desoxyn from family members or friends.
+They may take a pill orally or crush the substance and snort it through the nose to intensify the high and quicken the effects.3

-Though information specifically related to Desoxyn is limited, there are surveys that track the use of stimulants in high school students.
-According to the National Institute on Drug Abuse for Teens 3:
+Though information specifically related to Desoxyn is limited, there are surveys that track the use of stimulants among high school students.
+According to the National Institute on Drug Abuse for Teens:3

-- 7% of 8th graders report abusing amphetamine in their lifetime.
+- 7% of 8th graders report abusing amphetamine in their lifetimes.

-- 8% of 10th graders report lifetime abuse.
+- 8% of 10th graders report lifetime amphetamine abuse.

 Parents interested in preventing or ending Desoxyn abuse should:

-- Become aware of signs and symptoms of use and abuse.
+- Become aware of signs and symptoms of Desoxyn use and abuse.